 I’m a sucker for a hand written note.
 Especially if it comes from my boyfriend telling me how much he loves me.
 And I’d like to think I’m not alone.

 You don’t always have to be the receiver to enjoy them either.
-Writing a cute note and hiding it for your S.O. to find later is a little thrill of flirtation that you need sometimes.
+Writing a cute note and hiding it for your significant other to find later is a little thrill of flirtation that you need sometimes.
 So find a scrap piece of paper and write your heart out!

 2. Be Flirtatious